On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

 (with capital $\textswab{P}$).
 Here $P_{1,-1}$ denotes the weighted projective (super)space with weights $+1$ and $-1$ respectively, for the corresponding direct summands.
 Namely, points of

 are equivalence classes of pairs $(F, G)$, where $F\in \L^{r|s}(V)$ and $G\in \L^{s|r}(\Pi V)$, both no-zero, and $(F, G)\sim (\la F, \la^{-1}G)$.

 \begin{remark} In the standard usage, weights for weighted projective spaces are in $\mathbb{N}$.
-Because of that, standard weighted projective spaces are spaces with singularities (if the weights are unequal), not smooth manifolds.
-In our case, we are prompted to consider an analog of weighted projective spaces with weights $1$ or $-1$.
-One can check that in such a case, one gets \emph{smooth} (super)manifolds.
-The space $P_{1,-1}\left(\L^{r|s}(V)\oplus \L^{s|r}(\Pi V)\right)$ is itself infinite-dimensional, but below we shall construct its finite-dimensional version, which will also be a weighted projective superspace with weights $\pm 1$. \end{remark}
+Standard weighted projective spaces are spaces with singularities (if the weights are unequal), not smooth manifolds.
+In our case, we have to consider an analog of weighted projective spaces with weights $1$ or $-1$.
+The space $P_{1,-1}\left(\L^{r|s}(V)\oplus \L^{s|r}(\Pi V)\right)$ is itself infinite-dimensional, but below we shall construct its finite-dimensional version, which will also be a weighted projective superspace with weights $\pm 1$.
+We will see that in such a case, it will be a \emph{smooth} (non-singular) supermanifold. \end{remark}

 \begin{theorem} The super Pl\"ucker map $\Pl$ gives an embedding of the super Grassmannian $G_{r|s}(V)$ into $P_{1,-1}\left(\L^{r|s}(V)\oplus \L^{s|r}(\Pi V)\right)$. \end{theorem}